People Power Conference 2027

 Recruitment challenges, retention pressures and rising staff expectations are forcing trusts to rethink their people strategy.

-Edurio’s People Power Conference returns for its fourth year, bringing together HR and trust leaders to explore what’s really driving staff attraction, engagement, development and retention, and what to do about it.
+Edurio’s People Power Conference returns in 2027 for its fifth year, bringing together HR and trust leaders to tackle the workforce challenges that matter most to school trusts right now.

 The sessions